 But in recent years, the evidence on soy’s benefits has weakened.

-In 2011, for example, researchers from the University of Southern California gave 325 healthy, postmenopausal women 25 grams a day of either soy protein or milk protein.
+For example, researchers from the University of Southern California gave 325 healthy, postmenopausal women 25 grams a day of either soy protein or milk protein.
 After three years, there were no strong data showing significant lowering of cholesterol among the soy group compared to the milk protein group.

 Moreover, progression of atherosclerosis, evidenced by scans of the carotid artery wall, was the same for both groups of women.